morpheuslord/HackBot/README.md

 `acp-sdk 1.0.x` requires `uvicorn<0.35` and `fastapi<0.120`, which in turn pins the `mcp` package to 1.x;
-the MCP server import is compatible with both mcp 1.x (`FastMCP`) and 2.x (`MCPServer`).
+the MCP server import is compatible with both mcp 1.x (`FastMCP`) and 2.x (`MCPServer`). single-script chatbot with the multi-agent MCP/ACP architecture above.

-## Credits

-Original HackBot by [morpheuslord](https://github.com/morpheuslord/HackBot).
-This branch replaces the single-script chatbot with the multi-agent MCP/ACP architecture above.